KhaliqueN/DynamicPSN/README.md

 examples/ contains example annotation files

+datasets/ contains all annotation files related to all datasets used in this study

 cif-directory/ contains all of the Crystallographic Information Files (CIFs) that you use

 scripts/ contains R or python scripts